 Care and protection coordinators are required to consult with the panel before convening a family group conference.

-Under the Privacy Act 1993 and the Official Information Act 1982, information discussed in a panel consultation is private and confidential to the panel members and other people directly involved.
+Under the Privacy Act 2020 (replacing the Privacy Act 1993 on 1 December 2020) and the Official Information Act 1982, information discussed in a panel consultation is private and confidential to the panel members and other people directly involved.

 Keep a record of the consultation